BA (Hons) History with PoliticsSouthwark Campus

 Why History with Politics at LSBU?

-This module enables you to develop your own personal research skills e-portfolio by giving you supervised practice at note-taking, referencing, group-work, participation in class debate, research and production of an extensive bibliography for their independent research project.
-You'll be introduced to the range of sources available to them as historians including secondary sources, archival sources and digital sources.
-A number of visits will be made to key libraries and archives including the London Metropolitan Archive and the Women’s Library @ LSE.
-Taught through: lectures, workshops, group work and trips to libraries/archives.
-Assessment: independent research project presented as an e-portfolio to be submitted at the end of the module.
-(2000 words).
+This module will enable you to develop your research skills e-portfolio by giving you supervised practice at notetaking, referencing, group-work, participation in class debate, research and production of an extensive bibliography for your independent research project.
+You will be introduced to the range of sources available to historians including secondary, archival and digital sources.
+You will be required to include a variety of source material in your assessed project.
+Taught through workshops, hands-on research and visits to London Metropolitan Archives and the Women’s Library.
+Assessment: independent research project (2000 words).

 - Revolutions, wars and the making of the modern world